 Therefore, the basic idea of CAMStylus is to enable users to suggest their desired toolpath with rough sketches or simple gestures instead of abstract parameters on a PC.
 CAMStylus is meant to automatically determine the necessary parameters for the calculation of the tool path from these sketches and gestures based on Artificial Intelligence (AI).
 This allows the user to be decoupled from the abstract parameters of current CAM systems.
 Such a user experience increases acceptance and greatly simplifies employee qualification.
 In addition, the AI part of the system achieves knowledge management of the CAM system.

 To reach the aim of the project, a VR monitor with integrated spatial infrared tracking of input objects such as three-dimensional sketches and gestures will be connected to a CAM system.
-With the transformed tacking data of the CAD/CAM system, algorithms will generate spatial trajectories of the three-dimensional machining and which subsequently will be voxelized.
-The voxel information can be analysed by a 3D picture recognition and 3D Convolutional Neural Networks (3D CNN).
-The resulting AI transformation layer is the central element for the interaction of the virtual reality environment and the CAM system to generate the tool path.
-The 3D CNN will previously be trained with labeled sketches, gestures and tool paths.
 The project revolutionizes the operation of established industrial systems as an IT system in production that uses both virtual reality and artificial intelligence in combination to provide an innovative CAM user experience.
-ModuleWorks’ role in the project is the implementation of VR interfaces in the CAM system and to guide the machine learning of 3D graphic recognition.
+ModuleWorks’ role in the project is the implementation of VR interfaces in the CAM system and guiding the developments of 3D graphic recognition.